bkoelman/CSharpGuidelinesAnalyzer/docs/Overview.md

 - [ ] This analyzer reports when a digit occurs in a type, parameter or variable name.

 ### AV1706: Don't use abbreviations (MEDIUM)
-- [ ] This analyzer reports on single-letter variable names and identifiers that contain the words "Btn", "Ctrl" and "Frm".
+- [ ] This analyzer reports single-letter variable names and identifiers that contain the words "Btn", "Ctrl" and "Frm".

 ### AV1708: Name types using nouns, noun phrases or adjective phrases (MEDIUM)
 - [ ] This analyzer reports types that have the words "Utility", "Utilities", "Facility", "Facilities", "Helper", "Helpers", "Common" or "Shared" in their name.